gitihm/counter-detect-car-using-cv2/README.md

 - #### install module nextjs
   -  Go to folder web-detect-car and install module nextjs with **_npm install_**
   -  Go to folder /lib -> edit file **firebase_ex.js** rename to firebase.js
-  - add about firebase u in config
+  - add about firebase u in config in file firebase.js
   - run web with **_npm run dev_**
   - Go to http://localhost:3000/